- MRKH is a congenital condition that affects the female reproductive system.

 - Females with MRKH can have biological children with a surrogate carrier.

 Learning that your daughter has MRKH may bring up many questions and emotions for parents.
 It’s normal to be worried about how your daughter is coping and it’s important to be aware of your own reactions to this news.
 Discussing issues such as puberty, reproduction, and sexuality is often challenging for parents.
-When your daughter is diagnosed with vaginal agenesis, you may feel overwhelmed with your own concerns, your lack of knowledge about the condition and how to discuss it with your daughter, your family, and her primary health care provider or pediatrician.
-This information guide is intended to help you to understand MRKH syndrome, answer your concerns, and help you support your daughter.
+When your daughter is diagnosed with MRKH, you may feel overwhelmed with your own concerns, your lack of knowledge about the condition and how to discuss it with your daughter, your family, and her primary health care provider or pediatrician.
+This guide is intended to help you to understand MRKH syndrome, answer your concerns, and help you support your daughter.

 What is MRKH?